superfly/docs/reference/extensions_api.html.md

 ### The webhook request body

-The request must include a UNIX `timestamp`, `action` string  and `resource` objevt.
+The request must include a UNIX `timestamp`, `action` string  and `resource` object.
 Here's an example:

 ```
 {